Kintyre/ksconf/docs/source/cmd_promote.rst

         Any attempts to promote content from a file to itself are prevented.
         While logically no one would want to do this, in practice having a clear error message saves time and confusion.

-    Basename check
+    Base name check
-        The *SOURCE* and *TARGET* should share the same basename.
+        The *SOURCE* and *TARGET* should share the same base name.
         In other words, trying to promote from :file:`inputs.conf` into :file:`props.conf` (due to a typo) will be prevented.
         This matters more in batch mode.
         In interactive mode, it should be pretty obvious that the type of entries don't make sense and therefore the user can simply exit without saving.